Disclaimer

 2. Not Suitable For Small Spaces

-Your sweet little apartment may not be feasible for the large size dog breed.
-Great Dal requires enough place to roam around and relax because of their giant size.
+Your sweet little apartment may not be feasible for this large dog breed.
+Because of their giant size, Great Dales require enough space to roam around and relax.

 The lively breed craves human attention and company.
-However, they can turn into hearts of stone, welcoming all the aggressive and harsh attitudes when left alone for a longer time period.
+However, they can turn into hearts of stone, welcoming all the aggressive and harsh attitudes when left alone for longer.

-So, if your job consumes your extra duty hours and requires frequent traveling, Great Dal isn’t the right option for you.
+So, if your job consumes your extra duty hours and requires frequent traveling, Great Dal isn’t the right option.

 Dalmatians are found in beautiful liver and white and black and white color combinations.
 The light and dark spot hues make them endearing.

-Great Danes, on the contrary, are found in an array of colors, including black, brindle, fawn, mantle, blue, and Harlequin.
-In addition, they may have beautiful black and white marks on their body, putting cherries on their adorable body.
+On the other hand, Great Danes are found in various colors, including black, brindle, fawn, mantle, blue, and harlequin.
+They may also have beautiful black-and-white marks on their bodies, putting cherries on their adorable bodies.

-When the two purebreds are combined to make a hybrid dog breed, they adopt not only the temperament of the two purebreds but also physical attributes and color.
+When the two purebreds are combined to make a hybrid dog breed, they adopt the temperament of the two purebreds, physical attributes, and color.

-The Great Dane Dalmatian mix has a short, smooth, and shiny coat type and are found in amazing colors like Great Danes and consists of prominent spots like Dalmatians.
+The Great Dane Dalmatian mix has a short, smooth, and shiny coat type, is found in amazing colors like Great Danes, and consists of prominent spots like Dalmatians.

 Large dog breeds are expected to have shorter life expectancy than others.
-When it comes to Great Dal, the breed has an average life of 8 to 13 years.
+The Great Dale has an average life expectancy of 8 to 13 years.

-Like every dog breed, the Great Dals are prone to multiple health issues.
-But their attributes always surpass their health concerns and won’t let you abandon them.
+Like every dog breed and its parent breeds, Great Dals are prone to multiple health issues.

 1. Diabetes